Arvindus

 34. Peter Laslett, 'Social Contract' in: Donald M. Borchard (editor), Encyclopedia of Philosophy, Volume 9, Thomson Gale, Detroit / et alibi, 2006, p.
 79.

-35. Thomas Hobbes, in: On the Citizen, Richard Tuck and Michael Silverthorne (editors), Cambridge University Press, Cambridge / New York / et alibi, 2003, p.
+35. Thomas Hobbes, Richard Tuck (editor) and Michael Silverthorne (editor), in: On the Citizen, Cambridge University Press, Cambridge / New York / et alibi, 2003, p.
 3, 4.
 "There are two maxims which are surely both true: Man is a God to man, and Man is a wolf to Man.
 The former is true of the relations of citizens with each other, the latter of relations between commonwealths."

 36. John Locke, in: Two Treatises of Government, Ch.
 IX, §123, in: The Works of John Locke, in Nine Volumes, Volume the Fourth, T. Longman / et alii, London, 1794, p.
 411, 412.
 "If man in the slate of nature be so free, as has been said; if he be absolute lord of his own person and possessions, equal to the greatest, and subject to no-body, why will he part with his freedom? why will he give up this empire, and subject himself to the dominion and control of any other power?
 To which it is obvious to answer, that though in the state of nature he hath such a right, yet the enjoyment of it is very uncertain, and constantly exposed to the invasion of others; for all being kings as much as he, every man his equal, and the greater part no strict observers of equity and justice, the enjoyment of the property he has in this state is very unsafe, very unsecure.
 This makes him willing to quit a condition, which, however free, is full of fears and continual dangers: and it is not without reason, that he seeks out, and is willing to join in society with others, who are already united, or have a mind to unite, for the mutual preservation of their lives, liberties, and estates, which I call by the general name, property."